VerifiedXBlockchain/VerifiedX-DartSDK/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-TODO: VerifiedX (VFX) Dart SDK for generating and managing keypairs.
+VerifiedX (VFX) Dart SDK for generating and managing keypairs.

 ## Features